ept/crdt-website/pages/glossary.md

 # CRDT Glossary

+Add-wins set (AWSet):
+: A set datatype in which additions take precedence over removals.
+For example, if one replica removes and re-adds an element, while another replica concurrently removes the element, then the merged outcome is that the element *is* in the set.
+Contrast with remove-wins set.

 Commutative Replicated Data Type (CmRDT):
 : An old name for "operation-based CRDT".
 The term "operation-based" is now preferred.